UCL-INGI/java-short-definition-exercise/how_to_write_an_exercise.md

 The result of the student will be appended to the ``errorFeedback`` message.
 This information is optional (false by default) because it might be a good idea to hide the student result in order to help the student to debug his code by reading it and understand what happened.

+- "parametersType": ["String", "char"] - (optionnal) if your `test` field has an array in parameters or if you are asking for a class, you should precise the type of your parameters in order to help the script building the array or checking that the student has the correct parameters for a method in the case where he should write an entire class